KOMODO NATIONAL PARK

-As on all the beaches of Rinca one sees regularly Komodo dragons roam around looking for a possible prey.
-Underwater, this beach strip also too bare.
+As on all the beaches of Rinca regular one looks Komodo dragons wander around looking for potential prey.
+Underwater, this stretch of sand is also too bare.

-This dive site I visited before and was there when ghost moray eels, nudibranchs and pygmy zeenaaldpaardje.
+This dive site I visited before and liked it then ghost moray eels, nudibranchs and pygmy zeenaaldpaardje.
 Now back otherwise.
-There were back to see.
-Ghost moray eels
+There were ghost back to see.
+Moray eels

-The variety of nudibranchs is huge and we also found a bubble shell.
+The variety of nudibranchs is huge and we found there is a bubble shell.

 This dive site is situated on the other side of the rock that forms the northeast side of the dive site "Torpedo Alley."
 On the advice I visited South Rinca during the so-called low season in January.

-The predominantly westerly winds south Rinca more protected.
-The conditions to switch to sail are generally rough and boisterous.
+By the predominantly westerly winds south Rinca is more protected.
+The circumstances around their boating are generally rough and boisterous.
 This was no different.

-Underwater visibility was compared to the month of August, however, quite different.
+Underwater visibility was compared to the month of August, however, very different.

-However, another big difference is the presence of strange critters.
-In August were Cannibal rock and Torpedo alley real treasure rooms to small weird critters.
-Of them, however, in January no trace.
-The large amounts torpedo rays (torpedo) no longer track.
-We saw only a grand total!
+However, another major difference is the presence of strange critters.
+In August Cannibal rock and Torpedo Alley were real treasures rooms weird little critters.
+However, in January of them no trace.
+The large amounts of torpedo rays (torpedo) no trace.
+We saw a grand total of just one!

-During the months of the season (May to October), the sea is very rough and can usually small fishing boats do not reach the bay.
-Now in January this was possible, however, and they were therefore still present.
-It is really sad to see that dive sites posted by some magazines in the top ten best dive sites in the world still may be fished by local residents.
+During the months of the season (May to October) the sea is usually very rough and small boats can not reach the bay.
+Now in January of this was possible, however, and they were also always present.
+It's really sad to see that dive sites posted by some magazines in the top ten best dive sites in the world still may be fished by local residents.